reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 It is a self-contained app with the following parts:

-- The **state**, the source of truth that drives our app;
+- The **state**: the source of truth that drives our app
-- The **view**, a declarative description of the UI based on the current state
+- The **view**: a declarative description of the UI based on the current state
-- The **actions**, the events that occur in the app based on user input, and trigger updates in the state
+- The **actions**: the events that occur in the app based on user input and that trigger updates in the state

 This is a small example of **"one-way data flow"**: